neongreen/artyom.me/lens-over-tea-2.md

 ## Categories

-If you have been programming in Haskell long enough, you might've noticed that there's quite a number of things that can be composed (I haven't been programming long enough, so if you have more examples I missed, use
+If you have been programming in Haskell long enough, you might've noticed that there's quite a number of things that can be composed.
-<kbd>Ctrl</kbd>+<kbd>Enter</kbd> to send them).

 Functions: